Birth Injury Symptoms

 The symptoms of a brachial plexus injury include any degree of paralysis in one arm.
-If a baby is not moving one arm as much as the other it is usually a sign of Erb’s palsy, damaged brachial plexus nerves.
+If a baby is not moving one arm as much as the other it is usually a sign of Erb’s palsy or damaged brachial plexus nerves.
 Other signs include a weaker grip in one hand, one harm held awkwardly against the side of the body, and the absence of the moro reflex.
-When cranial nerves are injured during birth, which is a less common type of nerve injury, symptoms may include facial paralysis or asymmetrical movements in the face.
+Cranial nerve injury during birth is a less common type of nerve injury.
+Symptoms may include facial paralysis or asymmetrical movements in the face.

 Cerebral Palsy Symptoms

 Another common type of birth injury is cerebral palsy, which is most often caused by brain damage resulting from oxygen deprivation during birth.
-There is a lot of variety in the severity, and therefore the symptoms, of cerebral palsy.
+Symptoms can vary in cerebral palsy.
 Depending on how extensive the brain damage is, a child with cerebral palsy may have a mild case with few symptoms or may suffer from debilitating symptoms.